Drawer organizers are so expensive, aren’t they?? That’s why I love these DIY drawer organizers that I made out of scrapbook paper!

 STEP 1: Determine the size of your drawer

-Using 12 x 12 scrapbook paper will result in a single paper box that’s 4.5″ x 4.5″ square.
+Using 12 x 12 scrapbook paper will result in a single paper box that’s about 4.5″ x 4.5″ square.
 After measuring my drawer, I realized I had just enough space to get two of them to fit the width.

 If you want smaller paper boxes, just trim an equal amount from the LEFT and BOTTOM of your 12 x 12 scrapbook paper.
 This will make the square a bit smaller.